Marcus Gilbert (American football): Professional career

+Pre-draft

-Entering the 2011 NFL Draft, Gilbert was projected to be a third to fourth round pick.
+Entering the 2011 NFL draft, Gilbert was projected to be a third to fourth round pick.
 He was ranked as the ninth best offensive tackle in the draft and was invited to the NFL Combine.
 Gilbert attended the scouting combine and performed nearly half the drills before injuring a hamstring.
 He participated at Florida State's Pro Day and nearly finished the entire workout before reinjuring his hamstring during a 40-yard dash.

 Pittsburgh Steelers

 2011

-The Pittsburgh Steelers selected Gilbert second round (63rd Overall) of the 2011 NFL Draft.
+The Pittsburgh Steelers selected Gilbert second round (63rd overall) of the 2011 NFL draft.
 Gilbert was the ninth offensive tackle selected in the 2011 NFL Draft, where being chosen by the Pittsburgh Steelers reunited him with his former Florida teammate Maurkice Pouncey.
 He was the first offensive tackle drafted from Florida since the Pittsburgh Steelers selected Max Starks in 2004.
 On July 19, 2011, the Pittsburgh Steelers signed Gilbert to a four-year, $3.22 million contract with a signing bonus of $847,208.

 He entered training camp competing with Willie Colon, Max Starks, Jonathan Scott, and Chris Scott for a starting offensive tackle position.
 He was named the backup left tackle to Jonathan Scott to begin the regular season.
 September 18, 2011, Gilbert made his professional regular season debut and his first career start in a 24–0 victory over the Seattle Seahawks.
 He was named the starting right tackle after Willie Colon was placed on injured-reserve after tearing his triceps during the season-opener against the Baltimore Ravens.
 During a Week 5 matchup against the Tennessee Titans, Gilbert let the game after suffering a shoulder injury and was replaced at right tackle by Jonathan Scott.
 He re-aggravated the shoulder during the week and missed the Pittsburgh Steeler's Week 6 victory over the Jacksonville Jaguars.
 On December 29, 2011, Gilbert was named the Steelers' Rookie of the Year after starting 13 games in place of the injured Colon.
 He finished his rookie season with 13 starts in 14 games played, helping the Pittsburgh Steelers achieve a 12–4 record and finish second in the AFC North On January 8, 2012, he started at right tackle in his first career playoff games in a 29–23 overtime loss to the Denver Broncos in the AFC Wildcard game.